nik-arapitsas/Bacillus_project/notes.md

 # Re-organization of the files

-In the directory "/media/sarlab/DATA/Bacillus_project" there were two directories called "" and "".
+In the directory "/media/sarlab/DATA/Bacillus_project" there were two directories called "proteins_Bacillus_project" and "proteins_Bacillus_th_israel".
 I moved them to the "DATA" directory temporaly to finish the formating of the main isolate directories in the "Bacillus_project" directory.

 Then I did the formating automatically: